floatgreen/airportweather/README.md

 ![alt text](man/figures/temp_plot.png "Temperature plot for 72h")

 A detailed temperature history table is shown below the temperature plot.
-It include all temperature recorde for every hour.
+It includes all temperature records for every hour.
 You can also search a certain time, weather or temperature in the search box.

 ![alt text](man/figures/temp_table.png "Temperature table for 72h")